AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learner-transcripts.md

 **Learner Transcript**

 In the learner transcript excel sheet, along with profile details about the learner, a learning object wise consumption details are provided such as enrollment date, started date, grade achieved, quiz score obtained and so on.
-If courses are part of any learning program, they are listed separtely apart from individual course consumption details.
+If courses are part of any learning program, they are listed separtely apart from individual course consumption details.&nbsp;

-**1 - Learning Activity Dashboard**
+**1- Learning Activity Dashboard**

 In this LO-specific dashboard, you can view the number of learners for each course, learning program, or certification.
 You can view the progress sheet for learners for a particular learning object.
 This sheet displays data like the number of learners who have completed the course or learning program, learners in progress, and learners' due dates.